nss-day-cohort-24/ux-personal-site-instructions/ps-interactive-nav-css.md

-# Personal Bio Site 2: Adding Interactive Navigation (CSS)
+# Personal Site: Adding Interactive Navigation (CSS)

 ## Prerequisite

-> :warning: This exercise requires you to have completed the [Personal Bio Site 1: Professional History Page and Contact Page (HTML)
+> :warning: This exercise requires you to have completed the Personal Site: Semantic HTML exercise
-](personal-bio-site-1.md) exercise

-### You will be working off of your previous iteration of your Personal Bio site.
+### You will be working off of your previous iteration of your personal site.

 ## Requirements